Welcome to BUS605: Strategic Project Management

 Regardless of the type of project, having a definitive process for achieving the project's goals can be the difference between failure and success.
 The field of project management is so important to businesses that the PMI has developed professional standards and a certification process for people who specialize in project management and are at different stages in their careers.
 This course will follow the principles and practices of the PMI, which defines five key project process groups and ten knowledge areas.

-Ultimately, how a company undertakes and completes projects can be a competitive advantage that allows them to deliver business value.
+Ultimately, how a company undertakes and completes projects can be a competitive advantage that allows it to deliver business value.

 This course includes the following units: